RobertBehm/robertbehm/README.md

-# Digital Stack
+Hello, I'm Robert, a freelance developer based in Warwick, RI.
+Since 2017, I've been working passionately in the tech industry, specializing in software and website development.
+I focus on creating outstanding digital solutions for a diverse range of clients.

-Hello, I'm Robert, founder of Digital Stack based in Warwick, RI.
-Since 2017, I've been working passionately in the tech industry and found my niche in software and website development.
-Digital Stack is my vision turned reality, where we focus on creating outstanding digital solutions for a diverse range of clients.
+## My Expertise

-## Our Expertise
+I have experience and expertise in the following areas:

-At Digital Stack, we have experience and expertise in the following areas:
+- **Frontend Development:** Building intuitive and eye-catching user interfaces using popular technologies such as React and Next.js.

-• Frontend Development: We build intuitive and eye-catching user interfaces using popular technologies such as React and Next.js.
+- **Backend Development:** Ensuring smooth server-side operations using Node.js and TypeScript, making websites and software both responsive and robust.

-• Backend Development: We ensure smooth server-side operations with TypeScript, ensuring our websites and software are both responsive and robust.
+- **Database Management:** Handling data efficiently with PostgreSQL and managing database operations using AWS RDS.

-• Database Management: We handle data efficiently with MongoDB, MySQL, and PostgreSQL.
+- **Web Design:** Designing visually appealing and easy-to-navigate websites using Tailwind CSS.

-• Web Design: We design visually appealing and easy-to-navigate websites using Tailwind.
+- **Cloud Services:** Utilizing AWS for reliable and scalable cloud computing services.

-• Cloud Services: We utilize AWS for reliable and scalable cloud computing services.
+- **ORM:** Ensuring seamless interaction with databases using Prisma.

-• ORM: We ensure seamless interaction with our databases using Prisma.
+- **API Development:** Creating secure and scalable APIs to support complex web and mobile applications.

-• Database Hosting: We provide resilient, scalable and secure database hosting using PlanetScale.
+## My Go-to Stack

-## Our Go-to Stack
+Currently, I love working with the following technologies:

-Currently, we love working with the following technologies:
+- TypeScript

-• TypeScript
+- Prisma
-• Prisma
+- Tailwind CSS
-• Tailwind
+- RDS
-• PlanetScale
+- Next.js
-• Next.js
+- Amazon Web Services

 ## Get In Touch